County Phased Reopening

 All personal services are now able to reopen.
 Barbershops and beauty salons will still only be able to serve customers by appointment, and service is limited to 50% capacity.
 The same safety protocols and CDC guidelines must remain in place for the safety of employees and customers.

-In addition to nail salons that were already open, other personal services including tattoo parlors, massage parlors, and spas are now able to reopen by appointment only.
+In addition to nail salons that were already open, other personal services including tattoo parlors, massage parlors, spas and tanning salons are now able to reopen by appointment only.
 Capacity is limited to 1 person per 200 square feet, up to 50% of maximum capacity.
 Businesses must maintain physical distancing, employees must wear appropriate PPE and all employees must be trained on CDC COVID-19 guidance, among other safety guidelines.

 Houses of Worship